marcelofern/marcelofern.github.io/posts/c/why-is-this-site-built-with-c/index.md

 I looked for a better alternative and found [md4c](http://github.com/mity/md4c), which is a parser written in C with no dependencies other than the standard C library.
-It also has only one header file and one source file, making it easy to embed it straight into anything.
+It also has only one header file and one source file, making it easy to embed it straight into any C project.

-The only work I needed to do was to write a C script of ~250 LOC to call md4c functions to parse my `md` files, and then chuck those converted files into the GitHub Pages repo.
+The only work I needed to do was to write a C script (which turned out to be ~250 LOC) to call md4c functions and parse my `md` files, and then chuck those converted files into the GitHub Pages repo.

-My website converter script, which is composed by this [250 LOC](https://gist.github.com/marcelofern/896574e055a05d011449b00217600fe6) source file (plus md4c) is feature-complete and runs on any compiler that supports the C standard from 1999 onwards.
+My website converter script, which is all in this [250 LOC](https://gist.github.com/marcelofern/896574e055a05d011449b00217600fe6) source file (less md4c) is feature-complete and runs on any compiler that supports the C standard from 1999 onwards.
 There's no platform-dependent code and it's portable to Windows, Linux, and MacOS.

 It runs incredibly well.
-I have 87 markdown files at the moment and parsing all those files at the same time can be done virtually instantaneously:
+I have 87 markdown files at the moment and parsing all those files at the same time from scratch can be done virtually
+instantaneously:

 ```
 [~] time ./scripts/website/converter.bin